alyraafat/AI-Project/Assignment 2/ReadMe.md

   - An empty top_layer and a bottom_layer of color **C**.

-- The source and target bottles are not the same..
+- The source and target bottles are not the same.

 4\.
 Doing Invalid Pours